ConnorY97/ConnorY97/README.md

 ### Welcome to my GitHub

-I am a Support Engineer currently working at [FMOD](https://github.com/fmod).
+I am a Junior Programmer currently working at [FMOD](https://github.com/fmod).

 This is my personal repository for projects and some self development.